-The grade placement shall be age appropriate for ELL/LEP students.
+The grade placement shall be age appropriate for students identified as ELL/LEP students who were born in a foreign country and are registering for the first time in Sarasota County Schools...

 Each school will offer instruction for ELL/LEP that complies with the 1990 LULAC/META Consent Decree and the District ELL /LEP Plan (approved by the School Board of Sarasota County and the Florida Department of Education).